Plan your career path

 Map your path

-Developing your career really is a journey.
+Planning a career really is a journey.
 Map your pathway just like you would any other adventure.
-Identify your starting point and your preferred ‘destination’, (i.e. what you want to achieve with your career), and figure out what you need to do to get there.
+Identify your starting point and your preferred ‘destination’ (i.e. what you want to achieve with your career) and figure out what you need to do to get there.
 What are the milestones you need to arrive at along the way, and how will you make progress towards each?

-A careers counsellor coach can be really helpful for mapping your path.
-They are terrific for helping you build a career roadmap, supporting you to create long term goals and the milestones you need to achieve in order to accomplish them.
-They will also help keep you accountable to the goals you have set.
+A careers counsellor or coach can be helpful for mapping your career pathway in Australia.
+They are terrific for helping you build a career plan roadmap, supporting you in creating long-term career goals and identifying the milestones you need to hit to accomplish them.
+They will also help keep you accountable for the goals you have set.

 Be flexible